College Sports Communicators: CSC's research on social media

-Academic All-American Selections
+Academic All-American selections

 Since 1952, CSC has selected Academic All-Americans for NCAA Division I, NCAA Division II, NCAA Division III and NAIA.
 In 2018-19, two-year schools and Canadian institutions were made eligible for at-large All-American selections.
 The award currently has no corporate sponsor; past sponsors include GTE, Verizon, ESPN The Magazine, Capital One, and Google Cloud.

-CSC is responsible for the annual selection of 816 Academic All-Americans in men's soccer, football, basketball, baseball and track and field/cross country and women's soccer, volleyball, basketball, softball, and track and field/cross country.
-The sports that CSC recognizes as eligible for at-large Academic All-American recognition are:
+CSC is responsible for the annual selection of Academic All-Americans in men's and women's soccer, football, volleyball, men's and women's basketball, men's and women's swimming and diving, men's and women's tennis, baseball, softball and men's and women's track and field/cross country.
+All other sports are grouped into men's and women's At-Large.
+The sports that CSC recognizes as eligible for at-large Academic All-American recognition included any that have a sponsored national championship by the NCAA or NAIA.

-Dick Enberg Award Winners
+Dick Enberg Award winners

-The organization presents the annual Dick Enberg Award to a "person whose actions and commitment have furthered the meaning and reach of the Academic All-America Teams Program and/or the student athlete while promoting the values of education and academics."
-Frank Beamer has been selected as the 2019 recipient.
+The organization presents the annual Dick Enberg Award to a "person whose actions and commitment have furthered the meaning and reach of the Academic All-America Teams Program and/or the student-athlete while promoting the values of education and academics."
+Tamika Catchings has been selected as the 2023 recipient.